freemansoft/ephemeral-disk-encryption-azure/README.md

     * `0...` install tooling
     * `1...` log into Azure using the CLI
     * `2...` create the keyvault and a secret and an identity
     * `3...` create a VM.
 Associate the identity as user defined.
+Customize any utility vm files.
 Copy utility files to the VM via SSH
 1. SSH onto the VM to verify
     * Run `vm-get-token.sh` to verify the identity has been applied to the server and the secret is retirevable.